ryansenn/torchless/README.md

 If you run into issues that appear specific to your environment, feel free to open a GitHub issue.

-# Project Roadmap
+# Current Focus

 The initial phase of the project focused on correctness and building the necessary backend infrastructure for completing an inference pass.
-This involved implementing a model loader, tensor/math utilities, tokenizer, transformer architecture and verifying everything against Hugging Face.
+This involved a lot of pain as well as implementing a model loader, tensor/math utilities, tokenizer, transformer architecture and verifying everything against Hugging Face.

 Current development focuses on performance optimization and model expansion:
 - Ongoing rewrite of slow code sections
 - Implementing CPU SIMD instructions and custom CUDA kernels (primary focus)
 - Supporting [Ministral 3 3B](https://huggingface.co/mistralai/Ministral-3-3B-Reasoning-2512)

-More detailed roadmap can be found [here](roadmap.md).

 # Resources